Our Principles and Other Priorities

 We Don't Pay to Play

-- We operate with the highest standards
+- We operate with the highest standards of integrity

 - We don’t use money or favors to inappropriately advance business objectives